simplyequipped/pyjs8call/README.md

 Manages JS8Call offset frequency based on activity in the pass band.
 The offset frequency is automatically moved to an unsed portion of the pass band if a recently heard signal overlaps with the current offset.
 Signal bandwidth is calculated based on the modem speed of each heard signal.
 Only decoded signal data is available from the JS8Call API so other QRM cannot be handled.

-**TX Monitor** (pyjs8call.txmonitor)
+**Outgoing Monitor** (pyjs8call.outgoingmonitor)

-Monitors JS8Call tx text for queued outgoing messages.
+Monitors JS8Call outgoing message text.
 Notification of a message status change is handled via callback function.

-**Heartbeat Monitor** (pyjs8call.hbmonitor)
+**Heartbeat Networking** (pyjs8call.hbnetwork)

-Sends a heartbeat message on a time interval.
+Sends a heartbeat message in the heartbeat sub-band on a time interval.

 **Time Monitor** (pyjs8call.timemonitor)